633 views

 Marcellus’s Theater is the primary version of the Colosseum, but it is not the Colosseum, which is the original Roman amphitheater

 The Turtle Fountain (Fontana delle Tartarughe or Fontana Tortoise), built by Taddeo Landini between 1581 and 1588, is considered one of Rome’s first finest fountains.
 It is world-acclaimed, and four replicas were built in the USA.
-Four bronze ephebes are held with one hand circular basin, while with another, they help a turtle climb the basin.
+Four bronze ephebes are held with one hand in a circular basin, while with another, they help a turtle climb the basin.

 One of the best attractions of the Jewish quarters is its kosher restaurants.
 Here is a list of the Best Kosher Restaurants which I strongly recommend visiting: